duane-llose/mtc-repo/README.md

-# This repository is for infra developers.
+# This dev repository is for infra developers.